jeex/check11/README.md

 ## How to install check11
 1. Make sure you have an activated **virtual environment**.
-2. Pip install check11:
+2. Pip install check11 with...
 ```
 pip install check11
 ```

 ## How to use check11:
-Let's asume that your assignment is called *nerdy*.
+Let's asume that your assignment is called **nerdy**.

-You need to add a path to the directory with the Python files you want tested.
+You need to add a path to the directory containing the Python files that you want tested.

-With an **absolute path** to the dir containg the python code:
+With an **absolute path** to the dir containg the python files:
 ```
 check11 nerdy /absolute/path/to/dir/with/assignment
 ```

-or with a **relative path**:
+or with a **relative path** (a relative path never starts with **/**):
 ```
-check11 nerdy relative/path/with/assignment
+check11 nerdy relative/path
 ```

 or in **current working directory**: